• Skip to primary navigation

 Chiropractic services are normally priced between $40 to $100 for each session.
 The cost, however, will vary depending on the type of treatment.

-Certain requirements must be followed, however, in order to receive the full value of your insurance coverage.
+Certain requirements must be followed, however, to receive the full value of your insurance coverage.
 You will be covered up to $10,000 if your doctor diagnoses you with an Emergency Medical Condition or EMC.
 Otherwise, you’ll be limited to $2,500.

 The first 14 days after an accident can fly by, and there’s a strong chance you’ve had a misalignment without even realizing it.